+Field Description

-Field Description VID Indicates the VLAN identification.
+VID Indicates the VLAN identification.

 Unit Indicates the stacking member for which the router ports information is displaying.

 Port Indicates the port for which the router port settings are displayed.
-Ports have the following settings: S - Indicates a static port.
+Ports have the following settings:

+S - Indicates a static port.

 D - Indicates a dynamic port.

+F - Indicates a forbidden port.

-- 2. Define the VID field. - 3.
-Click Apply ...
+2. Define the VID field.

+3. Click Apply .
 The selected ports appear on the selected VLAN.